EhmaUgbogo/EasyPref/README.md

 # EasyPref

-> EasyPrefLib
+> Observable EasyPrefLib

 ### Description:
-A SharedPreference Library that can be used to store all types including your custom classes.
+A SharedPreference Library that can be used to store all types including your custom classes and observe them too if needed.
 ___

 ### Features:
 - Easily store primitive types
 - Easily store custom classes
+- Easily observe primitive or custom classes

 ___